smartcontractkit/chainlink/README.md

 $ go get -u github.com/direnv/direnv
 ```

-Environment variables, along with their default values that can be used:
+Environment variables that can be set in .envrc, along with default values that get used if no corresponding enviornment variable is found:

     ROOT                     Default: ~/.chainlink
     USERNAME                 Default: chainlink